 Welcome to Boracay ALGAE Report

 With crystal waters, white sand and amazing people, Boracay deserves its reputation as one of the most beautiful islands in the world.
 Unfortunately there is always a downside and for Boracay it is the green algae season.
-This green slime can range from a few insignificant specs to a thick green algae sludge which covers the beach.
+This SLIME can range from a few insignificant specs to a thick green algae sludge which covers the beach.
 To enjoy the best of Boracay we recommend you check out the latest Algae Report for an up to date report on the latest Algae Situation in Boracay.

 We report the level of algae according to our own ‘Boracay-Algae Scale’ which ranges from PERFECT to VERY BAD.
 See the latest Boracay Algae Report for an up to date report on the the current Algae levels in Boracay.